KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 * set : Set a value of glTF object properties or of one of the behavior's variables
 * get : Get a value from glTF object properties or from one of the behavior's variables
+* setVariable: Set the value of a variable

 ### Examples